bbqkees/Domoticz-Pi-USB8-relay-board-SOS-solutions/README.md

 ```

 ### Step 3 for Raspberry PI -Copy compiled source to correct folder
-Copy the files in the usbrelay folder to the Domoticz scripts folder (/domoticz/scripts/usbrelay).
+Copy the files from the usbrelay folder to a new subfolder in the Domoticz scripts folder (/domoticz/scripts/usbrelay).

 ### Step 4: Set permissions
 you may need to set some file permissions so everything can execute properly.

 ### Step 5: Find the serial number of the relay board
-In the SSH shell go to the usbrelay folder and type:<br>
+In the shell go to the usbrelay folder and type:<br>
 `usbrelay-cmd ENUM`<br>
 You will get something like this:<br>
 `Board ID=[6EDX8] State: 00 (hex)`<br>